 As a yoga teacher, Monique offers a space to pause, digest, and integrate.
 Feeling our body experience is prioritised over thinking about our body experience.
 Monique’s classes are breath-filled, grounding, and calming.
 She offers a space where students feel safe to be themselves and enjoy their practice.

-Monique is passionate about finding ways to bring her Buddhism and yoga studies and practice into her engagement with conflict transformation work in all its many forms.
+Monique is passionate about finding ways to bring her yoga studies and practice into her engagement with conflict transformation work in all its many forms.
 She enjoys giving workshops where practitioners can explore their self-awareness and other skills to strengthen their services and teachings.

 Philippe, an E-RYT 200 Yoga Teacher, has been teaching in the Ottawa-Gatineau region since 2012.
 He has logged in over 9000 hours of teaching Power, Flow, Yin, Meditation and Yoga Philosophy.
 On top of taking various trainings such as trauma sensitivity, advanced Pranayama, advanced anatomy, Yoga therapeutics, Yoga Core Tune-up, and Vipassana, Philippe’s daily studies and practice include the Yoga Sutras, an intense movement regiment, meditation and mantra.

 His philosophy is simple; be aware of what is actually happening, accept it and move forward intelligently.
 This process required discipline, focus, the ability for self-honesty and the courage to follow one’s intrinsic values.